crewdevio/Trex/README.md

 ### Purge a package or URL

-if you want delete a package or url package from cache memory in deno, you can use the purge command to remove from cache memory.
+If you want delete a package or url package from cache memory in deno, you can use the `purge` command to remove from cache memory.

-example:

 ```console
 trex purge oak
 ```

-this finds the oak package in the `import_map.json` file and removes it from the cache.
+This finds the `oak` package in the `import_map.json`, and removes it from the cache.

+#### Purging with full URL specifiers

 ```console
 trex purge https://deno.land/x/oak@v6.3.1/mod.ts
 ```

-also can be used with urls

 ### Checking a package's dependency tree